Navigating the German Tax System for Foreigners

 Key Takeaways

-• ✓ Germany operates a progressive income tax system with rates up to 45%.
+• ✓ Germany operates on a progressive income tax system.

 How It Works